My recent rereading of Alan Moore’s Miracleman got me thinking about his impact on comic books.

 Tom Strong has actually made a return of late in the pages of Jeff Lemire’s The Terrifics.
 It’s nice to have Tom back, but his original series is a fantastic read that lacks the cynicism that much of Moore’s work embodies.

-I have already hyped Moore’s homage to Superman, Supreme, on Nerds.
+I have already hyped Moore’s homage to Superman, Supreme, once before on Nerds.
 However, I would be a terrible Alan Moore fan if I didn’t recommend it as one of the great Moore stories most folks haven’t read.
 With Supreme, the thinly veiled Superman pastiche from Rob Liefeld’s early Image work, Moore once again shows his talent with making treasure out of someone else’s trash.

 Moore’s Supreme tackles all of the hallmarks and clichés of Silver Age Superman.
 Moore reinvents the character as he explores themes such as comic book history, retcons, and the cyclical nature of comic books.
 It’s a mix of Moore’s penchant for exploring the dueling nature of superhero nostalgia and postmodernism in comic books, which Moore essentially wrote the book on with Watchmen.